The Baby Registry Checklist For All Your Must-Haves

 If you’re lucky enough to have someone throw you a baby shower, tackling that baby registry might not seem quite as daunting (take a breath because all of that money won’t be coming directly out of your own bank account).
 But as soon-to-be parents start wading through endless baby items, it's easy to become overwhelmed by all the options that arise when completing the baby registry.
 Is a wipes warmer really necessary?
 What type of bedding is safe for a baby?
 Should I really include a bassinet and a crib?
 From baby clothing to car seats to cribs, bottle warmers, pacifiers, and more, it can be difficult to differentiate between nice-to-haves and must-haves for a baby registry.

-Luckily, this been-there-done-that mom of three — four in just a couple of months — has figured a lot of this out the hard way.
+Luckily, this been-there-done-that mom of four has figured a lot of this out the hard way.
 Although each family will have different needs based on their own preferences and what works best for their baby, I’ve found myself coming back to this same baby registry checklist with each child we’ve added to our family.
 I’m passing along this hard-earned wisdom to you as you embark on your baby registry journey.
 Be sure to bookmark this page, because you’ll definitely want to keep it as a reference guide to make sure you don’t miss any baby essentials!

 1. Car seat/travel system